travelience/Aida/readme.md

 ```

 # Views
-The template engine that Aida framework use is Blade, for more information please check this documentation: https://laravel.com/docs/5.6/blade
+Aida uses Blade as its templating engine, for more information please check the blade documentation: https://laravel.com/docs/5.6/blade

 you can set the views from your routes like this:
 ```php